You've Hired an Attorney, What's Next?

 An arbitration (sort of a mini-trial without a jury but in front of a court-ordered arbitrator) will be scheduled, or perhaps a mediation (a meeting between the parties and a court-ordered mediator to try to settle your case).
 If the case does not settle at arbitration or mediation, a date will be set for trial.Trial - The End of the Line

-Most courts make an effort to get cases to trial within 16 months of the date the lawsuit is filed, but due to backlog, sometimes it takes longer.
+Most courts make an effort to get cases to trial within 16 months of the lawsuit's date, but due to backlog, sometimes it takes longer.
 Sometimes, your attorney may ask the court to delay your trial because your injuries have not stabilized.

 At trial, your attorney will present your claim in front of a jury.
 You’ll testify, witnesses to the accident may testify, and your doctor(s) will likely testify about your injuries.
 The defendant may testify, as well as any opposing experts.